-The VPP is a collection of industry-wide best practices, which have proven to reduce injury and illness rates.
-There is no denying that our injury and illness cases are significantly above the Bureau of Labor and Statistics (BLS) National Average.
-On average, for the last 3 years, 5 out of 100 MCAS Cherry Point employees were afflicted by a preventable injury and spent valuable time away from work or from conducting their assigned job.
-This resulted in Workers' Compensation costs of over 2.5 million dollars annually.
+The VPP is a collection of industry-wide best practices which, when implemented, have proven to reduce injury and illness rates.
+Since implementation of VPP, our injury and illness cases have decreased significantly and are below the Bureau of Labor and Statistics (BLS) National Average.
+On average, for the last 3 years, 2 out of 100 MCAS Cherry Point employees were afflicted by a preventable injury.
+This resulted in Workers' Compensation costs of over 1.2 million dollars annually; a five year reduction of over \$360,000 and a reduction of more than \$1.3 million since VPP implementation.